jhrespicio/IIS/README.md

 to prove the identity of the certifier of a string of text, one can show proof of the certifier's identity.

-one can certify an offer to another. the offer can be a file that can contain proof of one's identity, e.g., a qr code link to one's credentials. the contract is complete by the acceptance of the other by returning the offer to the sender with a similar qr code for the returner's identity.
+use for contracts. e.g., one sends (certifies) the contract file to the other parties. the contract contains qr codes to all the parties' ID proof. stamp "offer till returned" on the contract. the contract binds the party who, with respect to a sending party, sends back to him the same file. the sending back is the acceptance of the offer.

-use this for elections. call an election. add details, including timestamp, question, choices, and election period. a choice will be corresponded with a public key. hash the details.
+use this for elections. call an election. add details, including timestamp, question, choices, and voting period. a choice will be corresponded by a public key. hash the details.

-one will vote by sending to one's choice's public key. the memo will contain a readable url to a JSON file that contains the required verification details: the election hash, the credentials needed to vote, and those needed to prove identity (but only for purposes of avoiding duplicity).
+one will vote by sending to one's choice's public key. the memo will contain a readable url to a JSON file that contains the required verification details: the election hash, the credentials needed to vote, and those needed to prove identity (for purposes of avoiding duplicity).

-to keep the identity creds from direct disclosure, get the certifier of vital creds to designate a unique number. he can use that number as the designation (amount of the payment) for the hash of all the vital data of someone. to avoid duplicity, one need only look at the vital hashes of the voters.
+to keep the identity creds from direct disclosure, get the certifier of vital creds to designate a unique number. he uses that number as the label (amount of the payment operation in the transaction) for the hash of all the vital data of the recipient. to check for duplicity, one need only look at the vital hashes of the voters.

+exclude votes outside the voting period and before the call.

 to prove a file, it is useful to have the file.